2horse9sun/cpp-design-pattern/behavioral-patterns/Iterator/README.md

 # Use Cases

 1. Collection traversal: An Iterator can be used to traverse the elements of a collection, such as an array, a list, or a tree.
-This can simplify the code for iterating over the collection and make it more modular and reusable. ([VectorIterator](./use-cases/VectorIterator))
+This can simplify the code for iterating over the collection and make it more modular and reusable. ([C++ STL vector iterator](./use-cases/VectorIterator))
 2. Lazy loading: An Iterator can be used to load elements of a collection on demand, rather than all at once.
 This can improve performance and reduce memory usage, especially for large collections.
 3. Filtering and mapping: An Iterator can be used to filter or map elements of a collection, without modifying the underlying collection.
 This can simplify the code for data processing and make it more flexible and reusable.
 4. Pagination: An Iterator can be used to paginate a large collection, by fetching a small number of elements at a time.
 This can improve performance and reduce network usage, especially for web applications.